aidotse/PASEOS/README.md

 ## About the project

-PASEOS is a `Python` module that simulates the environment to operate multiple specraft.
+PASEOS is a `Python` module that simulates the environment to operate multiple spacecraft.
 In particular, PASEOS offers the user some utilities to run their own [activities](#activity) by taking into account both operational and onboard (e.g. limited-power-budget, radiation and thermal effects) constraints. <br>  PASEOS is designed to be:

 * **open-source**: the source code of PASEOS is available under a GPL license.
 * **fully-decentralised**:  one instance of `PASEOS` shall be executed in every node, i.e. individual spacecraft (actor), of the emulated spacecraft.
 Each instance of `PASEOS` is responsible for handling the user [activities](#activity) executed on that node (the local actor) while keeping track of the status of the other nodes.
 In this way, the design of `PASEOS` is completely decentralised and independent of the number of nodes of the constellation.
 Because of that, both single-node and multi-node scenarios are possibles.